Thursday, August 28, 2025

 Welcome wonderful reader in France, you've made my day!

-I never thought of myself as naïve before, but I find it’s true; when it comes to writing a novel and how being a published author would affect me emotionally, I realize now that I never had a clue.
+I never thought of myself as naïve before but I find it’s true; when it comes to writing a novel and how being the author of a self-published novel would affect me emotionally, I realize now that I never had a clue.

 It has been both one of the most rewarding and one of the most agonizing experiences of my life.